 Buzzing merrily, bees are currently feasting on our lavender next to the back door.
 The aromas remind me of the heady lavender fields in Provence at this time of year.
 My lucky daughters are seeing them soon enough when they stay with their French grandparents next week – there’s even a lavender distillery nearby.
 As you can imagine, the girls are buzzing with excitement at the thought of hot, sticky days ahead of them.

-When they return to school in September, they are all too familiar with the flower: by dabbing a drop of lavender oil behind their ears they smell of Provence but nits hate the ‘heady’ smell and leave my girlies alone.
+When they return to school in September, they are all too familiar with the smell of lavender due to the occasional bout of nits (les poux!) that hit the primary school: by dabbing a drop of lavender oil behind their ears they smell of Provence but nits hate the ‘heady’ smell and leave my girlies alone.

 I much prefer to use lavender from the garden to add a special touch to this apricot jam.
 It’s a real winter treat to open up a jar of golden sunshine and smother it on slices of brioche for breakfast.
 My girls have this theory that if they write the jam labels, they’re entitled to more of the jar’s contents.